monsonite/Gigatron-CAD/README.md

 # Gigatron-CAD
-Eagle CAD Files for GigatronTTL Computer
+Eagle CAD Files for the Gigatron TTL Computer

 These files contain the Gigatron TTL computer schematics transcribed to Eagle CAD - using original IC numbers